mjiang97/NewbieEdDesignCompetition2020/README.md

 - Create a pull request to merge this branch to your first branch and message Pak, Renee, Myles, or Sam.
     - `base:` is the first branch and `compare:` is this branch

-- Once the pull request has been aproved, delete this branch
+- Once the pull request has been approved, delete this branch

 *_Try to figure these out by yourselves, but don't be afraid to ask us if instructions are unclear._